Cobb Hammett Law Firm: Giving Hope to Criminal Defense Clients in John's Island, SC

 The bottom line?
 Our criminal law defense attorneys will do everything possible to keep you out of jail with a clean permanent record.
 It all starts with a free consultation, where we will take time to explain the DUI process.
 We'll also discuss your defense options and speak at length about the differences between going to trial and accepting a plea bargain.

-DUI Penalties in Johns Island, SC
+DUI Penalties in John's Island, SC

-The consequences of a DUI in Johns Island depend on a number of factors, including your blood alcohol level and how many DUIs you have received in the last 10 years.
+The consequences of a DUI in John's Island depend on a number of factors, including your blood alcohol level and how many DUIs you have received in the last 10 years.
 If you're convicted, the DUI charge will remain on your criminal history and can be seen by anyone who runs a background check on you.
 Sometimes, a judge will require you to enter alcohol treatment or install an interlock device on your automobile.

-If you're on the fence about hiring a criminal defense lawyer in Johns Island, SC, consider the following DUI consequences:
+If you're on the fence about hiring a criminal defense lawyer in John's Island, SC, consider the following DUI consequences:

-Criminal Defense Attorney Johns Island, SC
+Criminal Defense Lawyer John's Island, SC

 First Offense